lacrivella/typescript-interface/README.md

 **classes**: blueprint to create an object with some fields (values) and methods (functions) to represent a 'thing'.

 We refer to Apollo as a child class to Villager because it is extending Villager.
 Apollo has all the methods that Villager has.
 We can overwrite those methods in our child class.

+**modifiers**: keywords placed on different methods and properties inside of a class.
+  - **public**: this method can be called any where, any time.
+Public is the default.
+  - **private**: this method can only be called by *other methods* in *this* class
+  - **protected**: this method can be called by other methods in *this* class, or by other methods in child classes

+You canNOT change the modifier in an override method.
+It must match the parent's modifier for that method.